 Alaska is in Phase 2, Where everyone over the age of 16 years old qualify to receive the vaccination.
-Those under the age of 16 will be announced at a later time, pending research results from The companies producing the vaccines and the FDA approval process.
+The FDA has approved Pfizers vaccine to be given those 12y/o and older.
+Mederna is working on 6 months and older.
+Johnson and Johnson, has been reinstated, but I would caution not to give it to women 12-50 years old.
+All visitors >12years old may get vaccinated.
 Be sure to keep and save your proof of vaccination cards as you may need it for travel purposes in the future.